 Q: Is there any way to configure the ISA430 MK II as a stereo unit?

-A: Yes; although a single ISA430 MK II can act only as a mono or split mono unit, it's possible to link 2 MK IIs together, using the 'dynamic link' socket on the rear panel.
+A: Yes; although a single ISA430 MK II can act only as a mono or split mono unit, it's possible to link 2 MK IIs together, using the 'dynamic link' socket on the back of the unit.
 Using a single stereo TRS jack cable, this allows stereo operation of the compressor, plus dual mono EQ.
 You can also use a single ISA430 MK II as a stereo A/D converter, see questions 15.) and 23.) below for a full explanation.

 Q: How do I control which ISA430 MK II will be the controller and which will be the slave when using two together for stereo compression?